 And also WebRTC, WebSockets or Web Workers when necessary

 We have exploited the HTTP API and its capabilities: using WebRTC to stream video from a web camera, also using WebSockets to notify HTTP clients about certain upcoming events.
 We also use Web Workers whenever we need to trigger batch process in the front end.

 Many successful products envisioned that as more integrations a new application has, more easy is to generate early adopters as they feel they are still in their comfort-zone.

 We have developed integrations with Twitter, Facebook, Google, LinkedIn, Dropbox, Slack, Trello and Jira, among many others, having used the adapter design pattern extensively.

 We develop web applications that work and look great across most-used platforms and screen resolutions by using tools such as BrowserStack and Browsersync, among others.

-“Amazon revealed that every 100ms increase in load time of Amazon.com decreased 1%”.
+“Amazon revealed that every 100ms increase in load time of Amazon.com decreased 1% on sales”.
 Steve Souders, Google.

 Every millisecond counts, that's why we integrate load tests in our CI server builds to ensure we always have low response times.